-Your Operating Agreement is one of the first documents your attorney will draft when forming your LLC.
-Learn more about the common problems in Operating Agreements and their remedies below.
+Your operating agreement/operations agreement is one of the first documents your attorney will draft when forming your LLC.
+Learn more about the common problems in LLC operating agreements and their remedies below.

 LLC members must have a procedure for decision making.
 When an LLC has multiple members, some decisions may be made by majority.
 While you can specify unanimous consent under certain circumstances, clearly defining what constitutes a “majority” clarifies your agreement.
 Decide with your fellow members whether you want to define majority as a percentage of ownership or by number of members.

 Another common problematic clause is one which states that any member may do business with the LLC absent any restriction.
 This can create issues if a member abuses this freedom.
 To avoid potential problems, specify that any member of the LLC must get majority approval before performing any transaction directly with the LLC.

 These issues are particularly important for multi-member LLCs.
 When an LLC is formed, the operating agreement must spell out who the Manager is, how a Manager is selected, and what degree of control they have over the LLC.
 Unfortunately, clauses that give too much power to a Manager may be abused at the expense of other members or the company.
 A good document keeps managerial powers in check in the following ways: